chud-lori/rusty-requester/docs/FEATURES.md

 - 🚀 **Truly native** — Rust + `egui`, no Electron, no Chromium
 - 💾 **Fully offline** — all data lives in one local JSON file, no cloud sync, no telemetry
-- 🎨 **Dark + light themes** — rust-orange / amber accents on either a deep Monokai-style dark canvas or a GitHub-ish near-white canvas (toggle in Settings).
-Syntax-highlighted response body adapts: Monokai on dark, dark-on-paper on light.
+- 🎨 **Dark / Light / Postman themes** — rust-orange / amber accents on either a deep Monokai-style dark canvas *(v0.1)* or a GitHub-ish near-white canvas *(v0.14)*; plus a **Postman** theme (pure-white canvas, warm-gray sidebar chrome, Postman-blue accent, Inter-Light UI font) *(v0.18)*.
+Toggle in Settings.
+Syntax-highlighted response body adapts: Monokai on dark, dark-on-paper on the paper themes.
 - 🍎 Builds for Apple Silicon, Intel Mac, Linux, and Windows
 - 🪟 **Native macOS title-bar integration** — traffic-light buttons float over the app content (no dark stub strip above the workspace).